hphelion/docs.hpcloud.com/apispecs/maas/hpcloud-maas-api.md

 product: maas---# HP Cloud Monitoring API Specifications **Date:**  January 17, 2013
 **Document Version:** 1.0
 ## 1. Overview # {#Section1_}This document describes the HP Cloud Monitoring API, which allows you to monitor resources in HP's Cloud.### 1.1 API Maturity Level ## {#Section1_1}**Maturity Level**: HP Cloud Monitoring API is currently in Exploratory level.**Version API Status**: The HP Cloud Monitoring API is currently in BETA.## 2.
-Architecture View # {#Section2_}Monitoring as a Service provides APIs for managing metric consumption endpoints, metric subscriptions, alarms, and contact methods.### 2.1 Overview ## {#ArchitectureOverview}The MaaS API provides a RESTful JSON interface for interacting with Monitoring as a Service and managing monitoring related resources.
+Architecture View # {#Section2_}Monitoring as a Service provides APIs for managing metric consumption endpoints, metric subscriptions, alarms, and contact methods.### 2.1 Overview ## {#ArchitectureOverview}The Monitoring API provides a RESTful JSON interface for interacting with Monitoring as a Service and managing monitoring related resources.
 The API supports a number of operations.
 These include:
 + [Version Operations](#ServiceVersionOps) - Provides information about the supported Monitoring API versions.
 + [Version Operations Details](#ServiceDetailsVersion)+ [Endpoint Operations](#ServiceEndpointOps) - The endpoint resource represents an endpoint from which metrics can be consumed.